Umuzi-org/tech-department/content/syllabuses/_index.md

   - WORKSHOP == instructor led event.
   - TOPIC == self study material
   - PROJECT == you know
-  - EXERCISE == like a project but no deliverable.
-Something the recruits should do to practice on their own

 - we need to make sure all the NCIT requirements have been dealt with before hitting the summative assessment
 - the syllabus is really long.
 There is a lot to cover so that has effects on Product teams.
 There are decisions to be made there.